12/1/2025

 Title II Funding Explained

-According to the Department of Education, the program is designed to provide all students greater access to effective educators.
-It is critical to consider “how to best use the funds, among other funding sources, to ensure equity of educational opportunity.”
-Leaders can use it to “effectively attract and retain educators and implement ‘new, innovative and evidence-based’” ideas.
+According to the Department of Education, the state-administered federal Title II program aims to provide all students greater access to effective educators.
+It is critical to consider how to best use the funds, among other funding sources, to ensure equity in educational opportunity.
+Leaders can use such funds to effectively attract and retain educators and implement new, innovative, and evidence-based ideas.

-In the past, Title IIA funds were often reserved for professional learning at the leadership level; however, the end of ESSER funding sparked new thinking for Title IIA state-administered federal dollars.
-A recent EdWeek survey of district leaders indicated:
+In the past, Title IIA funds were often reserved for professional learning at the leadership level; however, new approaches to using Title IIA funds have emerged in recent years.
+An EdWeek survey of district leaders indicated that:

-53% plan to fund elementary reading teachers’ professional development
+53% planned to fund elementary reading teachers’ professional development

-22% for instructional coaches in the coming two years
+22% aimed to apply funding to instructional coaches in the coming two years

-22% for professional development for secondary reading and science teachers
+22% planned to use funding to support professional development for secondary reading and science teachers

-37% of leaders in the largest districts surveyed say they will direct the dollars toward coaches compared to 28% of districts with 2,500-9,999 students and 17% of those with less than 2,500 students
+37% of leaders in the largest districts surveyed said they would direct funding toward coaches, compared to 28% of districts with 2,500–9,999 students and 17% of districts with fewer than 2,500 students

 Unlock Literacy Success

 Teacher effectiveness is the most significant and sustainable factor in addressing students' needs.
-Investments in professional learning better equip teachers and administrators to get student reading scores back on track.
+Investments in professional learning better equip teachers and administrators to help students improve their reading scores.

 According to DOE guidance, “the most effective strategies are designed to support the students for whom there are the greatest rates of disproportionality in access to excellent educators, while also addressing the underlying factor or factors causing or contributing to these disproportionalities.”

-Literacy is the greatest equalizer of all, giving every individual the foundation to participate in society and the tools to chase their potential in college or career.
+Literacy is the greatest equalizer of all, giving every individual the foundation to participate in society and the tools to pursue their potential in college or a career.

-Therefore, high-quality professional learning, designed to have a measurable impact on improving teaching and learning, is an allowable Title IIA funding use.
+Therefore, high-quality professional learning designed to have a measurable impact on improving teaching and learning is a permissible use of Title IIA funding.
 Examples of high-quality professional learning can include:

 Districtwide professional development in the science of reading